redbrick/docs/docs/services/servers.md

 ```
 Here you may protect this key file with a passphrase.
 This is optional and recommended for security.

+> [!NOTE] Note
-    *If you do not wish to add a passphrase to save you all that typing, simply press <kbd>ENTER</kbd> for the password and confirmation password prompts.*
+> *If you do not wish to add a passphrase to save you all that typing, simply press <kbd>ENTER</kbd> for the password and confirmation password prompts.*

 *The newly generated public key should now be saved* in `/home/bob/.ssh/id_ed25519.pub`.
 The private key is the same file is at `/home/bob/.ssh/id_ed25519`. *(i.e under the `.ssh` folder in your user home directory.)*